top of page

 French Market

 The Garden Club of Princeton established the French Markets in 1914 during World War I for French war relief and continued the sale to raise funds for the club's civic projects.
-Over 100 years later, the tradition of the French market continues with four markets held annually on Mercer Island at the intersection of Nassau and Mercer Street all income from the French market is used to support the clubs involvement in various Civic projects and charitable giving, including the ongoing maintenance of All Wars Memorial Park in downtown Princeton.
+Over 100 years later, the tradition of the French market continues with four markets held annually on Mercer Island at the intersection of Nassau and Mercer Street all income from the French market is used to support the clubs involvement in various Civic projects and charitable giving, including the ongoing maintenance of All Wars Memorial Park in downtown Princeton, NJ.

 VISIT OUR FRENCH MARKET